McGeerDev/pkms/Atoms/pure functions.md

 }
 ```

-[[Determinants]] are pure functions in that for a arbitrary matrix X the determinant det(X) will remain the same every time it is calculated.
+[[determinants]] are pure functions in that for a arbitrary matrix X the determinant det(X) will remain the same every time it is calculated.

 ---